Kellton LogoHome

 Check in on risk impact frequently as a team.
 Make it an integral part of your regular meetings – the closer you monitor your risks, the quicker you can take mitigating action.
 Regular risk monitoring activities should include:

-Review and reprioritize risks regularly, removing those with lowest probability or minimal impact.
+3. Risk review.
+Review and reprioritize risks regularly, removing those with the lowest probability or minimal impact.
 This helps maintain focus on the most critical risk factors.

 Need risk management support?